Sanjay5004/sigma/README.md

-#sigma webnovel theme
+# sigma webnovel theme

 Sigma was originally developed for a automation machine tanslation web and not intended for a public release.
 This is still reflected in the code, which takes several liberties not considered best practice.
-You will most likely never find it in official libraries for that reason, meaning installation and updates need to be done manually.

-The theme is intended for webnovel.
+The theme is intended for Webnovel.

-sigma is open source and completely free.
-However,  still need to develop as this theme in considation responsive desine for devies particular { e.g., mobile and tablate].
+Sigma is open source and completely free.
+However, it needs need be developed further, particularly in terms of responsive design for devices such as mobile phones mobile, tablets.